Our IAS service provides support and guidance for parent carers and young people with Special Educational Needs.

 · Signposting to other services.

-Check out our new leaflet on the red link here.
+Check out our new leaflet by clicking HERE.

 http://CYP.iassnetwork.org.uk-The website is aimed at CYP - supporting them to understand what their rights are and how they can access support